Social Icons

 Directed by Herbert Ross

-The sunshine Boys is a movie that I expected to laugh hard due to the cast, but in the end I found myself scoffing at the screenplay instead and at times had to try hard not to doze off and also spent some time wondering why the movie had such a name.
+The Sunshine Boys is a movie I expected to laugh hard at, given the cast.
+But in the end, I found myself scoffing at the screenplay instead.
+At times, I had to try hard not to doze off and spent some time wondering why the movie had such a name.

-The acting looked a little forced in my opinion, as the two leads were more annoying than they were meant to be and the others seemed more stupid than they were meant to be portrayed (some could argue that, what I see as bad is what made this movie the classic that it is today).
+The acting felt a little forced, in my opinion.
+The two leads were more annoying than they were meant to be, and the others seemed more stupid than they were supposed to be portrayed.
+(Some could argue that what I see as bad is what made this movie the classic it is today.)

-The Sunshine Boys boast of Walter Matthau (Odd Couple) and George Burns with Lee Meredith, but the sum of these actors didn’t make the movie any more likeable to me as mixing coffee with a bottle of soft drink would.
+The Sunshine Boys boasts Walter Matthau (The Odd Couple), George Burns, and Lee Meredith, but the sum of these actors didn’t make the movie any more likable to me than mixing coffee with a bottle of soda would.

-As this is meant to be a classic, I will agree that to me this is in the league of movies like Citizen Kane that I didn’t quite get why they were highly celebrated, although they are good and worth seeing, but they are not as great as they say.
+Since this is meant to be a classic, I’ll agree that, to me, it’s in the same league as movies like Citizen Kane—films I didn’t quite get why they were so highly celebrated.
+They’re good and worth seeing, but not as great as people say.

-The movie is about two comedians Al Lewis (George Burns) and Willy Clark (Walter Matthau) who after 43 years together parted ways and not on friendly terms, as Al wanted to retire from the stage and Willy wanted to continue.
+The movie is about two comedians, Al Lewis (George Burns) and Willy Clark (Walter Matthau), who, after 43 years together, parted ways—and not on friendly terms.
+Al wanted to retire from the stage, while Willy wanted to continue.

-Regardless of my view, the movie got 4 Academy Award nominations and won one, Best Supporting Actor for George Burns, Matthau was also nominated for Best Actor.
-But out of the 4 Golden Globe nominations, the movie won 3 in the categories of Best Actor for Burns and Matthau, Best Supporting Actor for Benjamin and The Best Motion Picture - Musical or Comedy.
+Regardless of my view, the movie received four Academy Award nominations and won one: Best Supporting Actor for George Burns.
+Matthau was also nominated for Best Actor.
+Out of its four Golden Globe nominations, the movie won three: Best Actor for Burns and Matthau, Best Supporting Actor for Benjamin, and Best Motion Picture – Musical or Comedy.

-My final take on this movie is, if you ever catch it one night on TV and try to sit through it, don’t do so with much expectations.
+My final take on this movie?
+If you ever catch it on TV one night and try to sit through it, don’t do so with high expectations.
+Not every movie made back in the days and called a classic, is truly one.

 0 comments: